owncloud-archive/documentation/user_manual/pim/calendar.rst

 Import events
 ~~~~~~~~~~~~~

-Importing events is done as importing calendars.
+Importing events is done the same as importing calendars.
 Upload your event's iCal file
 using the files app.
 Then, click on the event file to open the import dialog.
 You can import the event into a new calendar or an already existing one.

 .. note:: If the progress bar does not work properly, the folder
-          ``apps/calendar/import_tmp/`` has probably no write permission.
+          ``apps/calendar/import_tmp/`` probably has no write permission.
 Please contact
           your administrator for this issue.

 Export events